 Learn about Presbyterian Women

+Presbyterian Women (PW) is the national women’s organization of the Presbyterian Church (U.S.A.).
 With more than 300,000 members and 25 years as an organization, PW is organized at all levels of the Presbyterian Church (U.S.A.).
 Learn more about PW and consider joining your local group.Continue reading

 Get the latest news from Presbyterian Women